cryptographic provenance · App Intents · MCP

 For verifiers

-1. 01Load proof bundle in Pedigree Inspector (browser-side, offline).
+1. 01Load a `pedigree-proof-bundle/v1` export in Pedigree Inspector (browser-side, offline).

 3. 03Confirm witness receipts against published witness directory.